Who Is She 2 U: Chart performance

 First released in the United States as the second single from Afrodisiac, "Who Is She 2 U" debuted and peaked at number 85 on the US Billboard Hot 100 chart in the week of August 28, 2004. the fifth-highest debut of the week.
 A significant departure from previous runs, the song eventually became Norwood's lowest-charting, video-accompanied single on the Billboard Hot 100 by then.
 Just as previous single "Talk About Our Love" the track was more successful on Billboards component charts.
-"Who Is She 2 U" reached number 20 on the Hot R&B/Hip-Hop Singles Sales chart and number 31 on the Hot Singles Sales chart, as well as the top 50 of the on the Hot R&B/Hip-Hop Airplay and Hot R&B/Hip-Hop Songs charts.
+"Who Is She 2 U" reached number 20 on the Hot R&B/Hip-Hop Singles Sales chart and number 31 on the Hot Singles Sales chart, as well as the top 50 on the Hot R&B/Hip-Hop Airplay and Hot R&B/Hip-Hop Songs charts.
 The remix single also peaked at number two on the Hot Dance Singles Sales chart.

 Outside North America, Who Is She 2 U" was preceded by Afrodisiacs title track and served as the album's third single as well as a promotional single in support of Norwood's first best of album, The Best of Brandy (2005).
 In April 2005, the song reached number 50 on the UK Singles Chart and number 99 on the Australian Singles Chart, both positions also being Norwood's lowest-charting peaks on those particular charts up to then.
 While it failed to chart on the German Singles Chart, "Who Is She 2 U" managed to reach number 7 on the German Urban Chart.
 The song also peaked at number 14 on the UK R&B Singles Chart.